 - Nature of the academic program in which the applicant seeks to enroll

 Admission may be denied to an applicant based on prior criminal convictions, including but not limited to in instances where admission creates a risk to the safety or welfare of the College community, to specific individuals or to the public, or where admission poses a potential risk to property.
-After evaluating all information provided by the applicant as well as other information available to the CRC, the CRC will endeavor to make a determination within a reasonable amount of time given the individual circumstances as to whether or not the applicant will be offered admission to the College and the applicant will be informed of the same in writing.
+All applicants, regardless of any prior admission to the College, will be subject to the CRC process for each admission to the College.
+After evaluating all information provided by the applicant as well as other information available to the CRC, the CRC will endeavor to make a determination within a reasonable amount of time given the individual circumstances as to whether or not the applicant will be allowed to continue the admission process to the College and the applicant will be informed of the same in writing.

-Applicants who are denied admission by the CRC may appeal this determination to the College's Director of Admissions.
-Appeals must be submitted in writing within ten (10) days of the CRC's determination to the Director of Admissions.
+Applicants who are denied admission by the CRC may appeal this determination by completing the appeal form below.
 Appeals will be reviewed, additional potentially relevant information may be obtained, and a decision will be made within a reasonable amount of time given the individual circumstances.
-The Director of Admissions may consult with the Dean for Student Affairs or other campus official as appropriate.
 The applicant will be informed of the outcome of the appeal in writing.
 This decision is final and is not appealable.

 The College reserves the right to deny admission to any applicant and to deny and/or rescind admission to any applicant consistent with College policies, including for applicants who provide false or misleading information to the College.